 Some children may have had delays in their development when they were young which may have been identified as a Global Developmental Delay.
 For other children, difficulties are only noticed when they start kindy or school and have trouble keeping up with the learning.

 Identifying needs and accessing support as early as possible can be beneficial in supporting both the child and the family.
+Physiotherapists, Occupational Therapists, Speech Pathologists and Social Workers can all have an important role to play at this time.

 Young children are going through significant growth in physical movement as well as speech and language development.
-Montrose therapy support at this critical time will focus on helping children move, play, learn and develop their potential.
+Northcott therapy support at this critical time will focus on helping children move, play, learn and develop their potential.

 We will work with you to develop goals and strategies that assist in developing communication.
 This may include visual cues using pictures or symbols and could also involve Assistive Technology.